Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 So this enables new use case scenarios.

-So the increased limit supports applications like decentralized identity systems, layer two solutions, which would get Web3 projects and Bitcoin by allowing more data on chain.
+So the increased limit supports applications like decentralized identity systems, layer two solutions which would get their Web3 projects anchored to Bitcoin by allowing more data on chain.

 So let's look at the plus of these things before we look at the inevitable sociopathic horror of how it can be corrupted and sabotaged.